How Emily Blunt and John Krasinski Built a Marriage That Leaves Us All Feeling Just a Little Jealous - E! Online

 Having flown their guests—including Matt Damon, Meryl Streep and Jimmy Kimmel—to George Clooney's sprawling Italian villa, she still marvels at the fact that she decided to pinch pennies with her bridal look.
 "It was a do-it-yourself—why was I on a budget on my wedding day?
 Why?" she lamented.
 "It was a bit patchy.
 It stinks!
 And it was a very hot day, so if you sweat and you have a spray tan—wearing white.
 Just seeping orange.
 It was terrible."

 But if rain on your wedding day is meant to be good luck, navigating rivers of faux tanner may just be akin to striking it rich.
-Because that's just what The Office alum and the Golden Globe-winning movie star did on the shores of Lake Como some 10-and-a-half years ago.
+Because that's just what The Office alum and the Golden Globe-winning movie star did on the shores of Lake Como 13 years ago.

-Not revealing too much about her personal life is how the Brit, turning 38 Feb.
-23, does the work of believably inhabiting a wide range of characters—a hapless binge drinker, a magical supernanny, an ice cold fashion assistant—but it'd be next to impossible to conceal just how much of a good thing she's got going with the 41-year-old native of Newton, Mass.
-Just spying them together on the red carpet are on a Broadway date night is enough to realize they each believe they're getting the better half of the deal in their relationship.
+Not revealing too much about her personal life is how the Brit, 40, does the work of believably inhabiting a wide range of characters—a hapless binge drinker, a magical supernanny, an ice cold fashion assistant—but it'd be next to impossible to conceal just how much of a good thing she's got going with the 43-year-old native of Newton, Mass.
+Just spying them together on the red carpet or are on a Broadway date night is enough to realize they each believe they're getting the better half of the deal in their relationship.

+Well, unless you ask Amy Schumer, whose joke about the A Quiet Place II costars having "a pretend marriage for publicity" was so unbelievably unbelievable there was really only one response.

+Because to hear Blunt tell it, their initial encounter nearly a decade-and-a-half ago was actually earth-shaking.
 "Meeting John really changed my life," she raved in a 2013 InStyle cover story.
 "When I feel the support that I have from him, I feel invincible.
 There's someone behind you on your good days, and someone in front of you on your bad days."

 Krasinski is just as certain he's found the Pam to his Jim.

+"I think she's the hero at home for sure," he said on a recent episode of E!
+News, promoting the fourth and final season of his Amazon political action thriller Jack Ryan.
+"Her support through this show is what's made it possible for me.
+Not only in the logistics of having to travel the world constantly, and being supportive, and making sure my kids didn't abandon me when I had to go to these countries and shoot."

-"She's one of the coolest people, she's so talented, she's beautiful, and she's certainly out of my league," he told The Daily Beast in 2016.
+Beyond being the one to take point at their Brooklyn home, "She's one of the coolest people, she's so talented, she's beautiful, and she's certainly out of my league," he told The Daily Beast in 2016.
 "When you're lucky enough to meet your one person then life takes a turn for the best."

 For the actor-writer-producer, still best known as Dunder Mifflin's GIF-worthy everyman Jim Halpert, that good fortune began one night back in 2008 when he happened to find himself at the same L.A. spot as The Devil Wears Prada scene-stealer.